MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 | The WBS will be validated against the known limits of the Project desktop client. | |  | :heavy_check_mark: |
 | Bookable resources and project calendars will be evaluated against common incompatible calendar rule exceptions. | | :heavy_check_mark: | :heavy_check_mark: |

 In phase 2, customers who upgrade to Project Operations will have their existing projects upgraded to a read-only experience for project planning.
 In this read-only experience, the full WBS will be visible in the tracking grid.
 To edit the WBS, project managers can select [**Convert**](/PSA-Upgrade-Project-Conversion.md) from the project's main form.
-A background process will then update the project so that it supports the new project scheduling experience from Project for the Web.
+A background process then updates the project so that it supports the new project scheduling experience from Project for the Web.
 This phase is appropriate for customers who have projects that fit within the [known limits of Project for the Web](/project-for-the-web/project-for-the-web-limits-and-boundaries).

 In phase 3, support for the Project desktop client will be added, for the benefit of customers who want to continue to edit their projects from that application.
 However, if existing projects are converted to the new Project for the Web experience, access to the add-in will be disabled for each converted project.

 ## Prerequisites

-To be eligible for the Phase 1 upgrade, a customer must meet the following criteria:
+To be eligible for the Phase 1 upgrade, you must meet the following criteria:

 - The target environment must not contain any records in the **msdyn_projecttask** entity.
 - Valid Project Operations licenses must be assigned to all active users.
-- The customer must validate the upgrade process in at least one non-production environment containing a representative dataset aligned with their production environment.
+- You must validate the upgrade process in at least one non-production environment that contains a representative dataset aligned with your production environment.
 - The target environment must be updated to Project Service Automation Update Release 37 (V3.10.58.120) or later.

-to be eligible for Phase 2 upgrade, a customer must meet the following criteria:
+To be eligible for Phase 2 upgrade, you must meet the following criteria:

 - Valid Project Operations licenses must be assigned to all active users.
-- The customer must validate the upgrade process in at least one non-production environment containing a representative dataset aligned with their production environment.
+- You must validate the upgrade process in at least one non-production environment containing a representative dataset aligned with your production environment.
 - The target environment must be updated to Project Service Automation Update Release 37 (V3.10.58.120) or later.
-- Environments containing tasks (msdyn_projecttask) will only be supported if the total number of tasks per project is 500 or less.
+- Environments containing tasks (msdyn_projecttask) are only supported if the total number of tasks per project is 500 or less.

 Prerequisites for Phase 3 will be updated as the general availability date approaches.

 ## Licensing

 If you have active licenses for Project Service Automation, you can install and use Project Operations, which includes all the capabilities of Project Service Automation and more.
-This allos cusotmers to test the capabilities of Project Operations in a separate environment while continuing to use Project Service Automation in production.
+This allows you to test the capabilities of Project Operations in a separate environment while continuing to use Project Service Automation in production.
 After your Project Service Automation licenses expire, you will have to transition to Project Operations.
 When you plan this transition, you must account for the fact that the Project Operations license doesn't include a Project Service Automation license.

 ## Testing and refactoring customizations